 The detailed results from the Solvency II standard formula are given in section E.2.
-As a summary, the main risks for the Company are the market risk, more specifically equity and spread risk, and the life underwriting risk due to lapse risk.
+As a summary, the main risks for the Company are the market risk, more specifically currency and equity risk, the life underwriting risk due to lapse risk as well as credit risk.